| | |

 Expert Tips

 1. If using thawed frozen lobster, drain some water first or pat the lobster with paper towels.
-This will help the meat crisp up better in the pan.
+This will help the meat crisp better in the pan.

 Recipe Notes